Email Editor

 Audit provides you with an ongoing audit of the common issues when building an email.
 Issues that need to be fixed are flagged and you can see a recommendation of how to fix the issue before you finish designing your email.

 Subject line displays a set of rules that guide you to create the most appropriate and specific text in your email subject line.
 Your subject line is analyzed with a list of criteria, and then you can see the recommendations and best practice insights.
-You can then edit and improve your text based on the suggestions which will be analyzed in real-time with further recommendations.
+You can then edit and improve your text based on the suggestions, which are analyzed in real-time with further recommendations.

 To start building your email, drag a new content element and drop it into the blank content block.
 When you have added an element into the design area, you are able to populate the sections with the content options.
 You can reorganize your email content and layout at any time using the drag icon.
 Click on any section to display the actions.